ESMValGroup/ESMValCore/doc/esmvalcore/config.rst

       - ukesm

-All four items here are named people, references and projects listed in the ``config-references.yml`` file.
+These four items here are named people, references and projects listed in the ``config-references.yml`` file.

 Logging configuration file
 ==========================